- Career steps

 - Create and enforce network and system authorization and usage protocols

 - Design and prepare network and system recovery plans

 Outlook for security administrators

 InfoSec Institute estimates there is a worldwide staffing shortage of nearly three million in the ranks of cybersecurity professionals, half a million in North America alone.
-And the problem is expected to get worse as demand for infosec resources is expected to grow dramatically for the foreseeable future.
-Cybercrime Magazine predicts that cybercrime will have an economic cost of $6 trillion annually by 2021, up from $3 trillion in 2015, evidencing the urgency and speed at which the industry must expand.
-The shortfall in staffing, thus, is estimated to rise to 3.5 million people by 2021.
+The problem is expected to get worse as demand for infosec resources is expected to grow dramatically for the foreseeable future.

 How much do security administrators make?

 According to Payscale.com, security administrators are currently making from about $50,000 to about $88,000 per annum, with an average annual salary of $71,343 in 2023.
 Bonuses, commissions, and profit-sharing can add as much as $14,000 annually.